 Years later, while working at Walmart, I met my best friend, Rachel.
 She gifted me her Kenmore sewing machine, and for the first time, sewing felt doable.
-I learned how to sew squares… and that was about it.
+I learned how to sew squares… and successfully learned how to make quillows - and that was about it.

 In the late 1990s, I became fascinated with Sunbonnet Sue appliqués.
 I made several, but somewhere along the way—during a move or maybe a yard sale—I lost them.
 Those were difficult years, and sewing quietly slipped out of my life.

-Around 2011, my aunt Dagmar introduced me to April, and everything changed.
-April re-sparked my interest in sewing, and I took a class with her where I completed a row-by-row quilt—my very first quilt.
+Around 2011, my aunt Dagmar introduced me to April L., and everything changed.
+April re-sparked my interest in sewing, and I took a class with her where I completed a row-by-row quilt—my very first quilt "here".
 From that moment on, I was hooked, and I’ve been sewing ever since.
+Thank you, April, for being a great teacher!

 Comments